wp-plugins/responsive-menu/readme.txt

 * Added ability to upload custom menu button image to replace the 3 lines
 * Added ability to close menu on each link click (good for single page sites)
 * Added ability to minify output (saving 50% on file size)
+* Remove title section if title and image are empty
+* Added ability to change 3 lines to an x when clicked
+* Added ability to set the minimum width of the menu
 * Added Croatian Translation - Massive thanks to <a href="https://www.facebook.com/pages/Neverone-design/490262371018076">Neverone Design</a> for this!

 = 1.8 (26th Mar 2014) =